ioccc-src/winner/2015/schweikhardt/README.md

 *guidelines*.

 * look at the original source
-* convert ANSI tri-graphs to ASCII
+* convert ANSI trigraphs to ASCII
 * C pre-process the source ignoring `#include` lines
 * C pre-process the source ignoring `#define` and `#include` lines
 * run it through a C beautifier